charlesweir/BrickPython/docs/introduction.rst

 The :class:`.Motor` class implements methods to record and calculate the current speed.
 It also implements the servo motor PID algorithm as the coroutine :meth:`.Motor.moveTo()`, allowing the motor to position itself accurately to a couple of degrees.
 There's also a 'constant speed' coroutine :meth:`.Motor.setSpeed()`.

-The :class:`.Sensor` class simply keeps a record, :attr:`.Sensor.recentValues`, of the last few readings; its method :meth:`.Sensor.value()` answers the most recent one.
+The :class:`.Sensor` class keeps a record, :attr:`.Sensor.recentValues`, of the last few readings; its method :meth:`.Sensor.value()` answers the most recent one.
 The type of each sensor is set up via initialization parameters to :class:`.BrickPiWrapper` (via :class:`.TkApplication` or :class:`.CommandLineApplication`).

 Example Applications